Contents

 - Not discoverable by the general Discord community

-- Limited to servers with less than 25 members
+- Limited to servers with fewer than 25 members

 - Great for testing and development